windows-2048/The-Fastest-Mouse-Clicker-for-Windows/README.md

 * NEW Random clicking has been implemented.
 Just click the "Batch folder" button and see remarks in the *.bat files reside there in order how to use command line arguments and to enable random clicking.

 This is a second mirror, source-only.
 [The main site is here](https://sourceforge.net/projects/fast-mouse-clicker-pro/) and [first mirror is here](https://gitlab.com/mashanovedad/The-Fastest-Mouse-Clicker-for-Windows/).
-See them for binaries download.
+See them for Windows installer binaries to download.